tianyu-z/GEDImageDenoiser/README.md

 If you have a ground-truth picture and you would like to the effect of our model.
 You may copy and paste your image to [the model you want test]/org/Set68 and run the test.py under this folder to see the PSNR of the denoised picture based on your ground-truth picture with artifical noise.
 You may choose the model which gives a denoised picture with the highest PSNR.

 If you don't have a ground-truth picture.
 You have a picture with noise and you want to denoise it.
 We cannot calculate the PSNR under this circumstance because the original picture is needed when calculating PSNR.
 You need to [download](https://drive.google.com/open?id=1JY9jBRAHLjDyIryFfgLIybn9qaQ8LAnG) a VGG beta estimator to estimate the beta and then choose the corrsponding model to denoise your pending pictures.
-The VGG estimator is a classifier with ten classes with an arrcuracy of 55%.
+The VGG estimator is a classifier with ten classes with an top-1 arrcuracy of 55%.
+(We believe there are some room for improvement).
 The mapping from the class label to the beta of the model is as follows.

 class label | beta estimator
 :-: | :-: